 In an environment with no NIS clients

-In such an environment, use LDAP naming services clients and their corresponding tools.
+In such an environment, use LDAP naming service clients and their corresponding tools.

-Simply installing the files that are related to the N2L service does not change the NIS server's default behavior.
-At installation, the administrator will see some changes to NIS man pages and the addition of N2L helper scripts, inityp2l and ypmap2src, on the servers.
-But as long as inityp2l is not run or the N2L configuration files are not created manually on the NIS server, the NIS components continue to start in traditional NIS mode and function as usual.
+Installing the files that are related to the N2L service does not change the NIS server's default behavior.
+While installing the N2L service, you may see some changes to the NIS man pages and the addition of N2L helper scripts, inityp2l and ypmap2src, on the servers.
+However, as long as inityp2l is not run or the N2L configuration files are not created manually on the NIS server, the NIS components continue to start in traditional NIS mode and function as usual.

 After inityp2l is run, users see some changes in server and client behavior.
-Following is a list of NIS and LDAP user types and a description of what each type of user should notice after the N2L service is deployed.
+The following table lists the NIS and LDAP user types and a description of what each type of user should notice after the N2L service is deployed.

-There are two utilities, two configuration files, and a mapping that are associated with the N2L transition.
+This section describes the utilities, configuration files, and mapping associated with the N2L transition.

-By default, the N2L service supports mappings between the following list of maps and RFC 2307, RFC 2307bis, and their successors' LDAP entries.
-These standard maps do not require manual modification to the mapping file.
-Any maps on your system that are not in the following list are considered custom maps and require manual modification.
+By default, the N2L service supports mappings between its standard maps and LDAP entries based on RFC 2307, RFC 2307bis, and later standards.
+Standard maps do not require manual modification of the mapping file.
+Any maps on your system that are not standard N2L service maps are considered custom maps and require manual modification.

 The N2L service also supports automatic mapping of the auto.* maps.
-However, since most auto.* file names and contents are specific to each network configuration, those files are not specified in this list.
-The exceptions to this are the auto.home and auto.master maps, which are supported as standard maps.
+However, because most auto.* file names and contents are specific to each network configuration, those files are not specified in the list of standard maps.
+The exceptions are the auto.home and auto.master maps, which are supported as standard maps.

 audit_user auth_attr auto.home auto.master bootparams ethers.byaddr ethers.byname exec_attr group.bygid group.byname group.adjunct.byname hosts.byaddr hosts.byname ipnodes.byaddr ipnodes.byname mail.byaddr mail.aliases netgroup netgroup.byprojid netgroup.byuser netgroup.byhost netid.byname netmasks.byaddr networks.byaddr networks.byname passwd.byname passwd.byuid passwd.adjunct.byname prof_attr project.byname project.byprojectid protocols.byname protocols.bynumber publickey.byname rpc.bynumber services.byname services.byservicename timezone.byname user_attr

-During the NIS-to-LDAP transition, the yppasswdd daemon uses the N2L-specific map, ageing.byname, to read and write password aging information to the DIT.
+During the N2L transition, the yppasswdd daemon uses the ageing.byname map to read and write password aging information to the DIT.
 If you are not using password aging, then the ageing.byname mapping is ignored.